 The application was successful and in their first season finished as runners up in both the first division of the league, gaining promotion to the premier league, and the Division One League Cup, as will as winning the Berks and Bucks Intermediate Cup.
 In 1990/91 they carried off the Premier Division Trophy as the first attempt and were awarded the Hellenic League Club of the Year trophy.
 Not only this but the Berks and Bucks intermediate trophy was retained.
 The following three seasons saw league positions as fourth, third and mid-table.
 However in 1984 the club was relegated when all Premier Division clubs were compelled to have floodlights.

-September 2011 was a new era at the football club, with a whole new committee in place Milton are looking to build on our reputation as a well oiled football club hosting Senior, Veterans, Youth, County Schools and Finals football.
+September 2011 heralded the start of a new era at the football club, with a whole new committee in place Milton looked to build on our reputation as a well oiled football club hosting Senior, Veterans, Youth, County Schools and Finals football.
 This change was followed by the Appointment of Paul Bedwell and Marcus Brown to the First Team Management.
 Their first season 2013/14 saw the winning of the UHLSport Hellenic Div 1 East Championship and the club awarded promotion to the Premier Division.